-Depending on the type of sensor being used and the data required, these applications can be used to develop different types of maps, 3D models and extract data through different agricultural indices.
+Depending on the sensor type and the data required, these applications can be used to develop different types of maps and 3D models and extract data through different agricultural indices.

 Best Drones For Agriculture – Mapping

-The DJI Phantom 4 RTK is one of the most popular commercial grade drones on the market.
-It’s an exceptional drone that comes with a 20MP 1-inch sensor that can capture highly detailed aerial images with survey grade accuracy thanks to its RTK GNSS module.
+The DJI Phantom 4 RTK is one of the most popular commercial-grade drones on the market.
+It’s an exceptional drone that comes with a 20MP 1-inch sensor that can capture highly detailed aerial images with survey-grade accuracy thanks to its RTK GNSS module.
 It uses TimeSync technology to align the flight controller, RTK module and camera to make sure that images are embedded with accurate geospatial data.
-The drone has a flight time of around 30 minutes and uses DJI’s OcuSync transmission technology that allows users to stream live video from 7km.
-The drone comes with it own flight planning app that can also collect data for photogrammetry application.
+The drone has a flight time of around 30 minutes and uses DJI’s OcuSync transmission technology, allowing users to stream live video from 7km.
+The drone comes with its own flight planning app that can also collect data for photogrammetry applications.

 This drone has been specifically engineered for agricultural and environmental monitoring purposes, it comes equipped with a 6-array camera that includes an RGB camera, Blue, Green, Red, Red Edge and NIR sensors.
-All sensors capture images in 2MP and are stabilised by a 3-axis gimbal as well as coming with an RTK module for centimetre level accuracy.
-Multi-spectral cameras capture plant image data that is undetectable through the naked eye and helps in identifying disease, irrigation issues and plant stress levels.
-For live video feed, users can switch between normal RGB and NDVI and get a quick overall view of the crops.
+All sensors capture images in 2MP and are stabilised by a 3-axis gimbal as well as coming with an RTK module for centimetre-level accuracy.
+Multi-spectral cameras capture plant health data that is undetectable through standard RGB cameras and help in identifying diseases, irrigation issues and plant stress levels.
+For live video feeds, users can switch between normal RGB and NDVI and get a quick overall view of the crops.
 The drone comes with an RTK module as well as a spectral sunlight sensor that ensures consistent accuracy of the NDVI data.

 An all-weather drone that has been engineered for use in multiple industries, the mdMapper 1000DG comes equipped with the Sony RX1R 11 42MP full-frame camera with a nadir mount.
 This drone requires no ground control points for survey-grade accuracy as it uses direct georeferencing technology.
 It can map around 80 hectares in one flight and comes with an onboard powerful IMU that captures accurate orientation angles making it a powerful tool for corridor mapping.

-The mdLiDAR 1000HR comes with Velodyne’s highly-rated Puck LiDAR sensor which has a 100-meter range and utilises Velodyne’s innovative technology that With Velodyne’s breakthroughs in LiDAR, you can measure distance and reflectivity with real-time, 360°, 3D measurements.
-It has 16 laser channels, 360° field of view and measures 300 thousand points per second.
-The drone also comes with a Trimble powered GNSS receiver that has a dual calibrated IMU that provides centimetre-level accuracy and is great for corridor mapping.
+The mdLiDAR 1000HR comes with Velodyne’s highly-rated Puck LiDAR sensor, which has a 100-meter range and utilises Velodyne’s innovative technology that With Velodyne’s breakthroughs in LiDAR, you can measure distance and reflectivity in real-time, 360°, 3D measurements.
+It has 16 laser channels, a 360° field of view and measures 300 thousand points per second.
+The drone also comes with a Trimble-powered GNSS receiver that has a dual-calibrated IMU that provides centimetre-level accuracy and is great for corridor mapping.

-The mdLiDAR 1000LR is an exceptional commercial drone that comes with a Trimble powered GNSS receiver and dual calibrated IMU.
-This component delivers centimetre level accuracy for maps without the need for ground control points.
-It comes with the latest LiDAR sensor from Velodyne, the Ultra Puck VLP-32, which has 32 laser channels, has a 360° horizontal field of view and a 200m range.
-The drone also comes with an APS-C 26MP camera and for direct georeferencing, the drone comes equipped with the Trimble APX-15 GNSS Inertial board.
-This is the latest drone from MD and is suitable for long range mapping projects.
+The mdLiDAR 1000LR is an exceptional commercial drone that comes with a Trimble-powered GNSS receiver and dual-calibrated IMU.
+This component delivers centimetre-level accuracy for maps without the need for ground control points.
+It comes with the latest LiDAR sensor from Hesaitech, the X32-32, which has 32 laser channels, a 360° horizontal field of view and a 120m range.
+The drone also comes with an APS-C 26MP camera and is equipped with the Trimble APX-15 GNSS Inertial board for direct georeferencing.
+This is the latest drone from MD and is suitable for long-range mapping projects.

 Fixed-Wing Drones For Mapping

-After 6 years of development and over 100,000 flights, Wingtra finally released their next generation UAV, the Wingtra Gen 2 drone.
-This is a hybrid drone that comes with robustness and durability of fixed-wing drone but also the vertical landing and take-off capability of a multi-copter drone.
-The drone comes with a Sony oblique a1600 camera and is also compatible with several other cameras including the MicaSense Altum and MicaSense RedEdge-MX multispectral cameras.
-It comes with a built-in PPK GNSS receiver for sub-centimetre level accuracy for GSD which results in better more accurate map reconstruction.
-This is a robust drone that has an IP68 rating and comes with MIL-STD-810 certificate.
-It has one of the longest flight times for a commercial grade drone and can be controlled from a distance of 10km.
+After 6 years of development and over 100,000 flights, Wingtra finally released their next-generation UAV, the Wingtra Gen 2 drone.
+This hybrid drone comes with the robustness and durability of a fixed-wing drone and the vertical landing and take-off capability of a multi-copter drone.
+The drone comes with a Sony oblique a1600 camera and is also compatible with several other cameras, including the MicaSense Altum and MicaSense RedEdge-MX multispectral cameras.
+It comes with a built-in PPK GNSS receiver for sub-centimetre level accuracy for GSD, which results in better, more accurate map reconstruction.
+This is a robust drone with an IP54 rating and multiple redundancy systems for safer operations.
+It has one of the longest flight times for a commercial-grade drone and can be controlled from a distance of 10km.

-One of the few drones that has been engineered specifically for agricultural purposes, the eBee Ag is a lightweight fixed-wing drone that comes equipped with the Parrot Sequoia+ multispectral camera and the SenseFly S.O.D.A RGB 20Mmp camera.
+One of the few drones engineered specifically for agricultural purposes, the eBee Ag is a lightweight fixed-wing drone equipped with the Parrot Sequoia+ multispectral camera and the SenseFly S.O.D RGB 20MP camera.
 The drone has a maximum flight time of 55 minutes and can map 200 ha in that time frame.
-It’s an all-weather drone that can resist strong winds and is the perfect solution to gather highly accurate crop data.
+It’s an all-weather drone that can resist strong winds and is the perfect solution for gathering highly accurate crop data.

-This is the flagship drone from SenseFly, it’s built for all types of industrial applications including precision agriculture.
-The drone comes with a maximum flight time of 90 minutes, which is the best on this list and is a great option for large scale mapping projects.
+This is the flagship drone from SenseFly, it’s built for all types of industrial applications, including precision agriculture.
+The drone comes with a maximum flight time of 90 minutes, which is the best on this list and is a great option for large-scale mapping projects.
 The drone is lightweight but holds up well in harsh weather conditions and can accurately map huge areas of land thanks to its RTK/PPK GNSS receiver.
-Its compatible with a range of cameras which includes the 24MP SenseFly Aeria X RGB camera and the MicaSense RedEdge-MX multispectral camera.
+It’s compatible with a range of cameras, including the 24MP SenseFly Aeria X RGB camera and the MicaSense RedEdge-MX multispectral camera.

 A VTOL drone that has been engineered for multiple industrial applications, the Atmos Marlyn looks like an aircraft from a science fiction movie.
-It has a unique design and has a carbon fibre frame which is protected by a 3-layer EPP foam.
+It has a unique design and a carbon fibre frame protected by a 3-layer EPP foam.
 It has great durability and can be flown in the harshest of weather conditions.
-Its hybrid design gives it the power of a fixed-wing drone and the flexibility of a multi-copter and provides a flight time of 50 minutes and can map around 370 acres of land within that time.
-The drone is compatible with 3 different camera which includes the 42MP Sony RX1 R11 and the MicaSense RedEdge-MX and comes equipped with a PPK GNSS receiver.
-It’s a fantastic VTOL drone and a great solution for large scale agricultural mapping and data collection projects.
+Its hybrid design gives it the power of a fixed-wing drone and the flexibility of a multi-copter, provides a flight time of 50 minutes and can map around 370 acres of land within that time.
+The drone is compatible with 3 different camera, which includes the 42MP Sony RX1 R11 and the MicaSense RedEdge-MX and comes equipped with a PPK GNSS receiver.
+It’s a fantastic VTOL drone and a great solution for large-scale agricultural mapping and data collection projects.

 Best Drones For Agriculture – Crop Spraying

-The DJI Agras T30 crop spraying drone comes with a 30-litre tank and can also be attached with a 40 litre spreading tank.
-Its unique spraying system is especially effective for treating fruit bearing trees and with its 16 nozzle layout, and improved plunger pump, the T30 has great spraying penetration and reduces drift.
-It can spray 8L per minute and has a spray range of 9 meters and can cover 40 acres of land in one hour.
-The spraying system has an IP67 rating so it is not affected by rain or dust and can be flown in the toughest of weather conditions.
+The DJI Agras T30 crop spraying drone comes with a 30-litre tank and can also be attached with a 40-litre spreading tank.
+Its unique spraying system is especially effective for treating fruit-bearing trees, and with its 16-nozzle layout, and improved plunger pump, the T30 has great spraying penetration and reduces drift.
+It can spray 8L per minute, has a spray range of 9 meters and can cover 40 acres of land in one hour.
+The spraying system has an IP67 rating, so it is not affected by rain or dust and can be flown in the toughest of weather conditions.
 The 40-litre spreading tank can be used to spread mulch, fertiliser and seeds and has a maximum capacity of 35kg.
 The drone has a spherical radar system that perceives its environment and can make adjustments in its flight to avoid obstacles.
 It has a front and back FPV camera that will allow pilots to monitor spray operations and comes with a searchlight that will allow for improved visuals for nighttime operations.

-The XPlanet crop spraying drone from XAG comes with a 20 litre tank and uses their proprietary spray mechanism that atomises droplets and its propellers produce a powerful downward draft to reduce drift and increase chemical coverage on the crops.
+The XPlanet crop spraying drone from XAG comes with a 20-litre tank and uses its proprietary spray mechanism that atomises droplets.
+Its propellers produce a powerful downward draft to reduce drift and increase chemical coverage on the crops.
 Using peristaltic pumps, the spraying system has a flow rate of 7.2 litres and a maximum spraying width of 7 meters and can cover 18 hectares of land in an hour.
 The drone can be mounted with XAG’s JetSeed™ Granule Spreading System, which will allow farmers to spread different types of seeds and fertilisers.
 It uses RTK GNSS technology for precision flying and uses an advanced 4D radar imaging system to sense its environment and obstacle avoidance.

 A crop-spraying drone that uses RTK technology to precisely navigate its route and only spray in the designated area.
 The drone has been engineered to operate in the harshest of weather conditions and has an IP65 rating, making it dust and waterproof.
 The P30 has a tank that can carry 16 litres of liquid and can cover around 14 hectares of land in one hour.
 The spray system uses XAG’s iRASS intelligent centrifugation to atomise droplets for a more even and effective spraying action.